tonywry/Fake-News-Detection/README.md

 This Project has been rewarded as the first-runner-up of the HKU Data Mining Hackathon Competition 2019.

 ### Methods used in this project
-Code for Method 1/2 - ;
+Code for Method 1/2 - TFIDF_EMBD.ipynb

-Code for Method 3 - ;
+Code for Method 3 - Google_Scrap.ipynb / Google_Features_Models.ipynb

-Code for Method 4 - ;
+Code for Method 4 - Cluster_Models.ipynb

 #### 1. Models based on TF / TF-IDF